 My hatred to these tumultuous, disorderly meetings was not in the least decreased by my husband being twice seriously hurt while attending them.
 After the second injury he received, he seldom went to them himself, but sent his oxen and servant in his place.
-In these odious gatherings, the sober, moral, and industrious man is more likely to suffer than the drunken and profane, as, during the delirum of drink, these men expose others to danger as well as themselves.
+In these odious gatherings, the sober, moral, and industrious man is more likely to suffer than the drunken and profane, as during the delirium of drink these men expose others to danger as well as themselves.

 The conduct of many of the settlers, who considered themselves gentlemen, and would have been very much affronted to have been called otherwise, was often more reprehensible than that of the poor Irish emigrants, to whom they should have set an example of order and sobriety.
-The behaviour of these young men drew upon them the severe but just censures of the poorer class, whom they regarded in every way as their inferiors.

-Just after the last of these logging-bees, we had to part with our good servant Mary, and just at a time when it was the heaviest loss to me.
-Her father, who had been a dairy-man in the north of Ireland, an honest, industrious man, had brought out upwards of one hundred pounds to this country.
+The behaviour of these young men daw upon them the severe but just censures of the poorer class, whom they regarded in every way as their inferiors.
+'That blackguard calls himself a gentleman.
+In what respect is he better than us?' was an observation too frequently made use of at these gatherings.
+To see a bad man in the very worst point of view, follow him to a bee; be he profane, licentious, quarrelsome or a rogue, all his native wickedness will be fully developed there.
+Just after the last of these logging-bees, we had to part with our good servant Mary, and just at a time when it was the heaviest loss to Her father, who had been a dairyman in the north of Ireland, an honest, industrious man, had brought out upwards of one hundred pounds to this country.
 With more wisdom than is generally exercised by Irish emigrants, instead of sinking all his means in buying a bush farm, he hired a very good farm in Cavan, stocked it with cattle, and returned to his old avocation.
-The services of his daughter, who was an excellent dairy-maid, were required to take the management of the cows; and her brother brought a waggon and horses all the way from the front to take her home.
+The services of his daughter, who was an excellent dairymaid, were required to take the management of the cows; and her brother brought a waggon and horses all the way from the front to take her home.
 This event was perfectly unexpected, and left me without a moment's notice to provide myself with another servant, at a time when servants were not to be had, and I was perfectly unable to do the least thing.
 My little Addie was sick almost to death with the summer complaint, and the eldest still too young to take care of herself.
 This was but the beginning of trouble.
 Ague and lake fever had attacked our new settlement.
 The men in the shanty were all down with it; and my husband was confined to his bed on each alternate day, unable to raise hand or foot, and raving in the delirium of the fever.